 Please be careful not to damage either the building or its equipment in any way.
-If you should accidentally damage anything, please report it promptly to the main office so that it can be repaired.
-If you should deliberately inflict damage to the building or its equipment, you will be expected to pay for the damages and will also be subject to disciplinary action.
+Should a student accidentally damage something, they must report this to a staff member immediately.
+If a student deliberately inflicts damage to the building or its equipment, the student will be expected to pay for the damages and will also be subject to disciplinary action.